FiteAnalytics/sdk/README.md

 ##### Output

-A list of corresponding results for each security ID specifid
+A list of corresponding results for each security ID specified

 ##### Example
 ```python